Written by Allison Wolcott on August 8, 2017 under Live

 Two expert colleagues hooked me up with eight live vocal microphones, from value-priced to high-end, dynamics and condensers, so I could experience for myself the differences between them and figure out which one I preferred.

-Written by Nelson Arreguín on September 6, 2013 under Artists
+Written by Nelson Arreguín on September 6, 2013 under Live

 Many words have been used to describe him.
 Poet, deep, witty, versatile, prolific, lyrical genius, underrated, unmatched, ambitious, multi-talented, driven, etc… But all those can easily be summed up by the title of his third studio album, “The Gifted”, which has topped the charts all summer and has received critical acclaim.
 Busting out of Washington, […]

-Written by Ryan Smith on August 30, 2011 under Artists
+Written by Ryan Smith on August 30, 2011 under Live

 August 25, 2011 Chicago Theatre I had not received a copy of the new record yet, nor had I heard a song off of it.
 Sometimes, that is the best way to see a show – when you don’t know what is coming next.
 I am familiar with Susan’s and Derek’s work separately so I […]